swagat25/awesome-computer-graphics/README.md

 Computer graphics is a knowledge area about how to create images using computers, to put it simply.
 Generally this is done by processing data representing information what you want to draw, for example: objects, colors, light.
 Anything about visual and digital creations have used CG in some way: games, movies, comics, you name it.

 ### What do I need to know to get started?
 Before showing a lot of books, videos, and materials, first you need to know what is bare-minimum to begin with computer graphics.
 It boils down to two main topics: programming and math.
-About the programming, learn the basics, it's recommended to lear C/C++ as they are used frequently in this area.
+About programming, learn the basics, it's recommended to learn C/C++ as they are used frequently in this area.
 The stuff you need to know about math can be found in [this tutorial](https://www.scratchapixel.com/lessons/mathematics-physics-for-computer-graphics/geometry).
 It teaches you the necessary linear algebra and geometry to create CG programs.